CarlNeuhaus/BTCMarketsPriceNotify/README.md

-Basic script to query BTCMarkets price and notify via twilio when it reaches a certain low.
+Query BTCMarkets price and notify via twilio when it reaches a certain value.

 Run with cron once an hour
 ```